Wilson-Smith/New-Stuff-for-Monika/README.md

 Welcome to New Stuff to Monika, a submod which has several ideas in it.
 This submod has a big variety of thing that can enhance the relationship between you and Monika.

+I wanted more topics, events, wallpaper, more things in general.
+So I write some crap code for getting something more.

+It ain't perfect, but one day it will be better and there will be more things.

+I hope this lil project can whetting your appetite.

 ### New Farewells
 There are lot of new farewells.
 There are even new farewells where you can take with you Monika, like going to the park...